dylan-lang/opendylan/documentation/intro-dylan/source/modules-libraries.rst

           capacity;
     end module;

-Like all normal modules, this one uses the ``Dylan`` module, which contains all of the standard built-in functions and classes.
-In turn, the ``Vehicles`` module exports all three of the vehicle classes, the generic function ``tax``, several getter functions and a single setter function.
+Like all normal modules, this one uses the ``dylan`` module, which contains all of the standard built-in functions and classes.
+In turn, the ``vehicles`` module exports all three of the vehicle classes, the generic function ``tax``, several getter functions and a single setter function.